 You must first research appropriate keywords that will benefit you the most.
 There are many different tools you can use to research keywords and one of the best is Google AdWords keyword planner – you can use this to research which keywords are popular or niche keywords that could serve you well.
 If you want to up your keyword research game a notch you should give KWFinder by Mangools a try.

 Once you have researched keywords, you must incorporate them into your website naturally in places such as your metadata and written content.

-Step 5 – Build backlinks to your Website
+Step 5 – Attract Backlinks to Your Website

 A backlink is a link to your website from another source.
 A backlink could be anything from a link to one of your photos on social media, to a link to your portfolio in an e-magazine or third-party blog.
 Backlinks are an important aspect of SEO – one of the most important after keywords and basics in fact.

 We must stress the importance of the quality of backlinks, however – a backlink just for backlink’s sake is never a good idea.
 Your backlinks should come from reputable sources that are also relevant to the photography industry or complementary industries.
-Consider trying to create backlinks from photography blogs, camera equipment stores, and other associated websites from your industry.
-Furthermore, you could consider hiring a freelance web designer to specifically work on crafting quality backlinks for you if you don’t feel confident doing it yourself.
+Consider trying to attract backlinks from photography blogs, camera equipment stores, and other associated websites from your industry.

 Social media is another area of the internet and marketing that you must attend to as a photographer.
 Maintaining a handful of active social media accounts can help boost your SEO and also create backlinks to your website, blog, and eCommerce store.
 In a similar manner to blogs, it is believed that being active on social media can work wonders for your SEO.
 Not only this but maintaining active social media accounts can also help expose your photography to a wider audience and also promote your business.